Karan-kapadia/Style-Transfer-karan/README.md

 # Style-Transfer-karan

+## Problem Statement
-Objective is to apply the style of an image, which we will term as "style image" to a target image while preserving the content of the "target image".
+- Objective is to apply the style of an image, which we will term as "style image" to a target image while preserving the content of the "target image".